Idler Pulley Noise

 How Much Does This Repair Cost?

-Replacing an idler pulley on the Whirlpool WGD6120HW typically costs $15–$40 for the part when doing it yourself.
-A professional service call for the same repair usually runs $150–$300, including labor and parts.
-Tackling this repair DIY-style can save you well over $100 while restoring your dryer to quiet, efficient operation.
+Replacing an idler pulley on the Whirlpool WGD6120HW typically costs $15–$40 for the part if you do it yourself.
+A professional service call for the same repair generally runs $150–$300, including labor and parts.
+Tackling this repair on your own can save you well over $100 while restoring your dryer to quiet, efficient operation.

 Frequently Asked Questions